Is A Catamaran Safer Than A Monohull?

-At Kauai Sea Tours, all our whale watching and Na Pali Coast cruises are navigated via catamaran.
+At Kauai Sea Tours, all our whale watching and Na Pali Coast catamaran tours are navigated via catamaran.
 Some of our catamarans can even be over 50 feet long, such as the Lucky Lady, a 60-foot, two-deck luxury catamaran.
 Our luxurious catamarans are among the fastest on Kauai.
 The Imiloa Express has 1,000 horsepower and is over 40 feet long.

 Catamarans are a piece of Hawaiian culture that’s full of tradition and history.
 Hundreds of years ago, native Hawaiians traveled around the Na Pali coast via catamarans.
 Riding a catamaran cruise is a great way to immerse yourself in a piece of native Hawaiian culture.

 Our guests love riding our catamarans and we receive 5-star reviews daily.
 Additionally, our catamaran voyages have maintained a perfect safety record.
 Over the years, we have hosted over 1.2 million passengers and our catamarans have always safely returned to the harbor.